garrandall/popular-music-data/tracks/freeze-t-pain-chris-brown.md

 And you gon sweat ya outfit out
 Tryna dance like me
 Girl let me see you move
-Oowoo-ooo-oo-oo......Now Freeze Like Me
+Oowoo-oo-oo-oo...Now Freeze Like Me

 Yeah, ha...Lamborghini Breezy
 Or Graffiti Breezy?
-It's easy.....
+It's easy...
 Hey, I just want you to relax
 And I'm gon leave this pop popped in
 Drop droppin 1-2-3-4 Freeze